mahouboy23/IB-notes/Points.md

     - Insights into the familial dynamics under the strain of poverty.

 - **Role of Education in Breaking the Cycle**

-    - Esperanza's dreams and aspirations for a better future.
+    - Esperanza's dreams and aspirations for a better future, for education and writing.
-    - How education is depicted as a potential escape route from poverty.
+    - How education is depicted as a potential escape route from poverty. depicted as a means to break the cycle of poverty.

 - **Literary Techniques Used**
     - Analysis of literary devices (imagery, symbolism, characterization).
        - The three rooted
        - the sky
     - How these techniques contribute to portraying poverty and its impacts.

 - **Author's Intent and Narrative Depth**

     - Sandra Cisneros' purpose in highlighting inter-generational poverty.